 How will the program be funded?

-The majority of funding for the proposed vegetation management program will come from the Drainage Utility Fee.
-Each developed property would pay a utility fee based on the property's impact to the storm collection system.
-This is based on the impervious area, or hard surface, such as rooftops and parking lots, on each property.
+Most of the funding for program comes from the City’s Drainage Utility Fee.
+Each developed property pays a utility fee based on the property's impact to the storm collection system.
+This is based on the impervious area, or hard surface, such as rooftops and parking lots, on each property that is obtained from the Gillespie Central Appraisal District.
 The fee is added to your monthly utility bill.